 Where does suffering come from?

 Did God cause our suffering?
 Does he sympathize with us in our suffering?
 Can he do anything about our suffering?

 These are human questions and questions that many, many people have.

-Romans 8:28 does not tell us that God causes people to suffer, and it doesn’t say that God consider suffering in and of itself to be good.
+Romans 8:28 does not tell us that God causes people to suffer, and it doesn't say that God considers suffering in and of itself to be good.

 What it does say, however, is that God works all things together for the good of those who love him and are who are called according to his purposes.

 It's actually really important to read around that verse.
 I would recommend anybody interested in the meaning of this verse read all of Romans 8, beginning in verse one.
 This entire passage in Romans is really helpful for understanding what suffering is all about particularly as a Christian.